 Performance¶

 Ibexa DXP can be set up to run efficiently on almost any modern configuration.
-What follows is a list of recommendation that will make your installation perform better.
+What follows is a list of recommendation that make your installation perform better.

 Note